Facebook Pixel

 Should inflation drop quickly toward central bank targets without triggering recession, the appeal of gold as an inflation hedge investment would fade.
 This would weaken the gold price forecast for 2026.

-Markets could then reallocate toward equities and corporate debt, reducing ETF and bar-and-coin demand.
+Markets could then reallocate toward equities and corporate debt, reducing demand for ETFs and bar-and-coin.
 Rapid disinflation historically corresponds with periods of gold underperformance.

 The risk here lies in opportunity cost.
 Without inflation pressures, gold may struggle to compete with yield-generating alternatives.